recursivelabsai/Self-Tracing/shell-tracing/README.md

-## We believe Interpretability is a continuous process.
-In light of that, we are always iterating on our own frameworks.
+## We believe Interpretability is a continuous process and requires continuous iterations and refinement.

 ## Expanding on Self Tracing, we pioneer a novel method for tracing behavioral circuits for model evaluations.